How to Avoid the Un-Invited Houseguest This Summer

 “But my pet only goes outside for a few moments a day!”
 Really?
 So do we in many situations, and we still get bit by bugs.
 Parasites are opportunistic, they wait for your pet to walk past and BAM, they hitch a ride.

 Flea eggs are constantly falling off the animal in a random pattern as they move about.
-The more an animal stays in one spot, the more that area becomes invested with flea eggs.
+The more an animal stays in one spot, the more that area becomes infested with flea eggs.
 A female flea can lay 500-1000 eggs during her lifetime.
 So, mom lays her eggs, which hatch in about 4 days, and for the next two weeks, the larvae (maggots) develop through three stages.
 The larvae will then spin a cocoon and stay dormant in the pupae stage until the next dog or cat comes along, and the cycle starts all over again.
 All of this has happened at a microscopic level in the fibers of your carpet, furniture, bedding, cracks in the floors, etc. and you will never see it happen.

 So what about ticks?
 Ticks go through multiple stages of development and will feed on one host, fall off, develop into the next life stage and then find a new host to feed on.
 In North Carolina we deal with multiple species of ticks, the most notable are Ixodes (deer tick), Dermacentor variabilis (American dog tick), Rhipicephalus (brown dog tick), and Amblyomma (gulf coast tick).
 Female ticks can lay hundreds of eggs and infect areas quickly.